Deep Tracks (album)

 Deep Tracks is the fourth compilation album released by American country music artist Faith Hill.
 It was released through Warner Bros.
 Nashville on November 18, 2016, and features a selection of album tracks from Hill's career that were never released as singles, along with three previously unreleased tracks.
 Upon release, the album entered the Billboard Country Albums chart at No. 22.

 Background

 Deep Tracks was Hill's first full-length release in eight years and marked the final album in her contract with Warner, which served as label since her 1993 debut.
 Comprising mostly non-single tracks from her four most recent, non-Holiday studio albums - Faith (1998), Breathe (1999), Cry (2002), and Fireflies (2005) - the compilation also features three previously unreleased songs.
 One of these, "Why", was recorded in 2004 during the Fireflies album sessions, but ended up not making the final track list.
 The song was later released by country trio Rascal Flatts, also produced by Dann Huff.
-"Boy", one of the last songs she recorded for Warner, and "Come to Jesus", dedicated by Hill to her late mother, are also leftover songs from previous recording sessions.
+"Boy" is one of the last songs she recorded for Warner, while "Come to Jesus" was originally recorded in 2003 and later dedicated by Hill to her late mother.